1ucky40nc3/pwa_ble_client_time_series_data/README.md

 - No advantages from frameworks (like imports in JS files)
 - File paths for PWA cache through service worker have to be updated manually in [sw.js](./src/sw.js)

+#### ADR 3 - "Network First, then Cache Fallback" Caching Strategy for Service Worker

+We implement a "Network First, then Cache Fallback" caching strategy for the service worker.

+**Advantages:**

+- Always latest files automatically (when online)
+- Works Offline

+**Disadvantages:**

+- Might feel a bit slower first time (when online) - not instant
+- Uses more data (compared to others)
+- Adds complexity to code

 ## Development

 ### Preview